EducationalTestingService/skll/doc/_build/html/_sources/run_experiment.txt

     **learners** [#]_
         List of scikit-learn models to try using.
 A separate job will be run for each combination of classifier and feature-set.
         Acceptable values are described below.
+Names in parentheses are aliases that can also be used in configuration files.

         *   *LogisticRegression (logistic)*: `Logistic regression using LibLinear <http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression>`_
         *   *LinearSVC (svm_linear)*: `SVM using LibLinear <http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC>`_